singularityhacker/Agile-Notes/Kanban/Guide-Study.md

 *   A definition of the workflow states that the work items flow through from start to finish (of which there must be at least one active state).
 *   Explicit policies about how work flows through each state (which may include items from a Scrum Team's Definition of Done and pull policies between stages).
 *   Policies for limiting Work in Progress (WIP).

+> Lets pause after each and see if we might be able to drill into why they might be important:
+>
+> 1. Defines a teams cycle time
+> 2. Not all work is created equal
+> 3. Defines the process of development (a)
+> 4. Defines the process of development (b)
+> 5. The secret (machine of delivery)

 **Limiting Work in Progress (WIP)**